stankoj/LunarEvo/README.md

 # LunarEvo
-Small script to evolve a lunal landerin OpenAI Gym using Python NEAT Neuroevolution algorithm.
+Small script to evolve a lunal lander in OpenAI Gym using Python NEAT Neuroevolution algorithm.